-Advanced Placement (AP) Programs
+Advanced Placement (AP) Program

 AP classes at WHS are rigorous academic courses designed for students who are college bound.
 There is no placement test for AP.
 Students self-select these courses and should be prepared to work at a college-level pace.